ykashou92/Analyzing-Weather-Data-in-R/chapter2.md

 - Use the `strptime(...)` function to convert the `ts` column from a **factor** to a **date (POSIXct)**.
 You need to specify the format of the date `"%Y-%m-%d %H:%M:%S"`
 - Use the `format(...)` function to convert the column from a _Year-Month-Day Hour:Minute:Second_ format to a _Year-Month-Day_.

+We have written `str(df$ts)` to run on every step such that you may keep track of the changes of the date's format before and after each conversion and gain better intuition.

 `@hint`